Hy-Line International: Operations

-Hy-Line directly operates subsidiaries in the United Kingdom, Italy, Brazil, South Africa and Australia (Hy-Line Australia).
+Hy-Line directly operates subsidiaries in the United Kingdom, Italy, Australia, Brazil, and South Africa.
 Many of its subsidiaries were formerly distributors bought out by Hy-Line, including Hy-Line Italia (formerly Valversa) and Hy-Line South Africa (formerly Hy-Line Chicks).
-In several companies it has instead signed exclusivity deals with distributors.
-In India, Amrit Group distributes Hy-Line chickens since July 2014 when a new 'poultry hub' was established as part of plans to capture 30% of the Indian egg-laying market by 2017–2018.
+In several countries it has instead signed exclusivity deals with distributors.
+In India, Amrit Group has distributed Hy-Line chickens since July 2014 when a new 'poultry hub' was established as part of plans to capture 30% of the Indian egg-laying market by 2017–2018.
 Sales in Vietnam are exclusively licensed to the Ba Haun Company since 2013.

 Products

 Products of the company include the Hy-Line W-36, Brown, and Silver Brown lines.

 Criticism

-Hy-Line International came under fire in September 2009 from animal rights group Mercy for Animals following the release of a video alleged to have been filmed inside of a Hy-Line hatchery, showing the process of chick culling.
-The video went viral and received widespread media attention across the English speaking world.
-However it is a generally accepted practice and considered a humane method of dispatching.
+Hy-Line International has been subject to criticism from animal rights group Mercy for Animals following the release of a video alleged to have been filmed inside of a Hy-Line hatchery, showing the process of chick culling.
+The video went viral and received widespread media attention across the English-speaking world.

-Hy-Line Australia was sued in 2013 for unsafe practices at its chicken hatchery at Huntly near Bendigo, VIC after a fire in one of its sheds in April, 2009 left an employee trapped due to lack of fire exits.
+Hy-Line Australia was sued in 2013 for unsafe practices at its chicken hatchery at Huntly near Bendigo, after a fire in one of its sheds in April 2009 left an employee trapped due to a lack of fire exits.
 The man escaped by breaking through floorboards.
-The case was settled out of court two days later for an undisclosed sum.
+The case was settled out of court for an undisclosed sum.